 Losing a loved one is often a very emotional time and during the pandemic many families have not been able to organise the funeral they would have liked.

 People can arrange and attend funerals and other religious or commemorative events to mark a death.
 However, there is now guidance in place to minimise the spread of coronavirus.

 Arranging a funeral

-As there are added pressures on the NHS, you should arrange a funeral to take place as soon as possible.
+As the NHS continues to work under pressure, you should arrange a funeral to take place as soon as possible.